CueChaotic/Bookstore_db_app/README.md

 ## 3. Usage

-Compatible with:
-* Windows
-* MacOS
-* Linux-based OS
+Run the below command in your terminal to initiate the program:

+python Bookstore_db_app.py

 ## 4. Credits

-Build entirely done by Patrick Hammond a.k.a.
+Built entirely by Patrick Hammond a.k.a.
 CueChaotic